On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

 \begin{quote} If an article discusses more than one instance of the same relevant type of terrorist incident, each such incident should be captured in a separate template. \textbf{A ``separate instance'' is one which has a different filler for the location, date, category, or perpetrator slot.} If no distinctions of these kinds are made in the text, the instances should be incorporated into a single template, e.g., if the article describes ``attacks'' by ``rebels'' on ``ten power stations'' and does not give varying information on the location of those targets, etc. Note that the level of granularity is defined by what can go in a slot; thus, an article that describes two bombings on targets on different streets in the same neighborhood should be captured in one template rather than two, since the location slot cannot have a filler that is at the level of granularity of a street. \end{quote}

-The bombing example discussed here is particularly interesting when compared to the bombing described in \autoref{fig:muc_doc} and annotated in \autoref{fig:muc_templates}.
-According to the principle outlined here, it certainly seems as though the document in \autoref{fig:muc_doc} should have a single \texttt{bombing} template annotated, rather than two, as no distinctions between the annotated bombings can be drawn on the basis of the slots listed.
+The bombing example discussed in this passage is particularly interesting when compared to the bombing described in \autoref{fig:muc_doc} and annotated in \autoref{fig:muc_templates}.
+According to the principle outlined here, it certainly seems as though the document in \autoref{fig:muc_doc} should have a single \texttt{bombing} template annotated, rather than two, as no distinctions between the annotated bombings can be drawn on the basis of the \texttt{location}, \texttt{date}, \texttt{category}, \texttt{PerpInd}, or \texttt{PerpOrg} slots.

 Alongside \texttt{location}, \texttt{date}, and \texttt{category}, an irrealis-focused \texttt{stage of execution} slot was annotated for the original data, and indicated whether an event was \texttt{accomplished}, \texttt{attempted}, or only \texttt{threatened}.
-This is in fact the basis for the distinction between the templates in \autoref{fig:muc_templates}.
-The existence of these annotations is good news in that they may help in a recasting effort of the sort proposed in \S\ref{sec:conclusion}, but bad news in that they may form the basis for individuation decisions (e.g.\ \autoref{fig:muc_templates}) without actually constituting part of the task.
+This is the basis for the distinction between the templates in \autoref{fig:muc_templates}.
+The existence of these annotations is good news in that they may help in a recasting effort of the sort proposed in \S\ref{sec:conclusion}, but bad news in that they may form the basis for an individuation (e.g.\ \autoref{fig:muc_templates}) without actually being part of the task.